 It happened a few weeks into high school.

 I was thirteen, and I knew by then that others considered me pretty.
-It had never been a big deal, being pretty was just one of the many things my friends and classmates knew me as.
+Until then it had never been a big deal, it was just one of the many things my friends and classmates knew me as.
 Other things were: Very tall, a fast runner, a quick learner, a frequent farter, bit of a loud mouth, and very, very strong.

 I was as tall when I was thirteen as I am now, a good five feet eight, and since I spent every day in the stables, riding horses and mucking horse shit, those were muscular, sinewy inches.
 I was strong, and in middle school I took great pride in having beaten every single kid in arm wrestling, boys and girls alike.

 But now we’d moved on to high school and I was not just one of the kids anymore.
 In those short weeks since the term started I’d been singled out as the pretty girl.
 And this mattered.
 A lot.
 I got that much.

 During recess, a boy in my class asked for an arm wrestling re-match.
 I was on.
 We sat down at opposite sides of the table, grabbed each other’s fists and prepared to begin, laughing and taunting each other.
 Our classmates gathered around to cheer us on, some other students circled around to watch, including a bunch of older boys who didn’t really join in the cheering.
 They just kept eyeing me up and then looked at each other and smiled as if they knew something I didn’t.